-When asked, 68% of respondents wanted a more restrictive refugee policy; 73% said that the existing refuges should be asked to go back home, as opposed to 17% who said it depended on the circumstances and 8% who said they should be offered legal status in Turkey.
+When asked about Turkey's policies toward refugees, 68% of respondents wanted more restrictive policies.
+When asked about immigrants who are currently living in Turkey, 73% said that the existing immigrants should be asked to go back home, whereas 17% said it depended on the circumstances and 8% said they should be offered legal status in Turkey.